artefactory/choice-learn/docs/paper/paper.md

 Choice-Learn's proposes a model structure that integrates parametrized models such as the Conditional-MNL [@Train:1987] as well as more complex ones like RUMnet [@Aouad:2023] or TasteNet [@Han:2022].
 It is based on Tensorflow [@Abadi:2015] using already existing efficient implementation of optimization algorithms such as LBFGS[@Nocedal:2006] or different version of the gradient descent[@Tieleman:2012; @Kingma:2017].
 It also enables GPUs usage for parameters estimation that can prove to be particularly time saving.
 Moreover, Choice-Learn also aims at helping for building new and custom choice models with a common inheritance scheme that minimizes the user's work.
 Compared to usual implementations non linear formulations of utility are possible, as long as it is possible to define it with derivable Tensorflow operations.
+Finally, this TensorFlow backbone ensures an efficient use of the models in a production environment.
+Many state-of-the-art tools are provided for TF based models deployment and serving.

 ## Tools for choice modelling